TLDR: I wrote an Inkscape extension to make my life a little bit easier when designing assemblies with laser cutters.

 This is a work in progress.
 Fine tuning with how kerf computation works will be tweaked.
 Slots/tabs may be changed to autodetect so that everything can be done at once.
 There are a few more changes, for sure.

-It’s been tested on Inkscape 0.91 and 0.92, but I believe there was a breaking change in how units are translated in earlier versions, so they may not work.
-Feel free to submit issues, with example SVGs!
+It’s been tested on Inkscape 0.91 and 0.92, but there was a breaking change in how units are translated in earlier versions, so if you get an error that references

 For a two-minute primer on writing extensions for Inkscape, read on!